Best daily deals

 Should you buy the Anker Soundcore Life Q35?

-The Anker Soundcore Life Q35 is one of the most functional and utilitarian headphones you can find in the budget over-ear headphone category.
-Multiple noise cancellation modes, full customization through the Soundcore app, and exceptional battery life make the headphone a great companion for nearly any lifestyle.
+The Anker Soundcore Life Q35 are some of the most functional and utilitarian headphones in the budget over-ear headphone category.
+Multiple noise cancelation modes, full customization through the Soundcore app, and exceptional battery life make the headphone a great companion for nearly any lifestyle.

 Anker Soundcore Life Q35 on desk

-If you are a fan of advanced features and customization, you’ll likely be satisfied with the Life Q35.
+If you enjoy advanced features and customization, you’ll likely be satisfied with the Life Q35.

-Where the headphone falls short is in performance, with sound quality and noise cancellation that leaves a lot to be desired.
+The headphone falls short in performance, with sound quality and noise cancelation that leaves a lot to be desired.
 Anker doesn’t have much experience in the premium headphone market, and it shows.
-The Life Q35 looks, feels, and performs much more like the company’s other more affordable headphones than premium offerings from Sony or Bose.
+The Life Q35 look, feel, and perform much more like the company’s other more affordable headphones than premium offerings from Sony or Bose.

-If you plan on traveling a lot, or if battery life is extremely important to you, by all means, pick up the Anker Soundcore Life Q35.
-Others should take a look around the competition or wait for a price drop before jumping on them.
+If you plan on traveling a lot, or if long battery life is essential to you, by all means, pick up the Anker Soundcore Life Q35.
+Others should look around the competition or wait for a price drop before jumping on them.

 Anker Soundcore Life Q35